This is the second phase of training

 (Base Training)

-It is important to conceptually grasp the difference between the two phases.
-The Base training phase is the build up portion.
-The first 8 – 12 weeks of the workout phase are the what can be termed as the tear down portion, while the last two weeks is the recovery portion.
+To achieve this goal, the setup must be done correctly, allowing one to maximize the result of hard runs in the workout phase.
+It is crucial to understand the difference between the two phases conceptually.
+The Base training phase is the build-up portion, and the first 8-12 weeks of the workout phase can be termed the tear-down/build-up portion, while the last two weeks are the recovery portion.

-In the established running community, Hard/Easy days are a common practice.
-We will run one day hard, with an easy run on the following day.
-Let’s be clear.
-One should not be running a hard day, take a day off, and then go back into another hard day.
+In the established running community, hard/easy days are a common practice.
+We run hard one day and have an easy run the following day.
+It is important to note that one should not run a hard day, take a day off, and then go back into another hard day.
 That is a recipe for disaster.
-The easy day is essentially a recovery day for the muscles, but it does not mean a day off.
-It is necessary to help the body recover from a hard day.
-This means getting blood and oxygen to the stressed legs.
-The easy day contrast and practice will help remove the lactic acid and soreness from your muscles.
+The easy day is essentially a muscle recovery day, but it does not mean a day off.
+It is necessary to help the body recover from a hard day and get blood and oxygen to the stressed legs.
+The easy day practice helps remove lactic acid and soreness from the muscles.
+Over time, you will see more benefits if you can run the hard workouts at a stronger pace than a person who runs the same pace every day.
+Hard/easy days are the norm for a complete workout routine.
+If I had all the time in the world, I would advocate a 10-day cycle where one would run a hard day, two easy days, a hard day, two easy days, etc. However, that is not feasible in most cases.
+For hardcore-running addicts, this program is something to consider.

 Close Menu